memix7CR/snowflake/Data Loading & Unloading.md

    - FIELD_OPTIONALLY_ENCLOSED_BY
    - EMPTY_FIELD_AS_NULL
    - NULL_IF
+- Max file size is 5GB (AWS, GCP), 256 MB for Azure

 - Unloading relational table to JSON
    - Use **OBJECT_CONSTRUCT** in COPY command to convert rows of relational table to VARIANT column, then unload the data as usual